-Join Randi Derakhshani for an in-depth discussion in this video Understanding coordinate space, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Understanding coordinate space, part of Learning 3ds Max.

 In this video we'll be taking a look at what coordinate space is and how it works …in 3ds Max.
 In this scene I have a cone in the center …at the origin of my scene.
 When I select that object I can see I …have the Move tool selected so I can see the gizmo with its XYZ axis. …If I look in the perspective view, in the lower left hand corner, I can see the …axis is set.
 If I go to the rotate tool and I rotate …the cone around my axis, when I return to the move tool, is still aligned with the …axis I see down here.
 This is called the world coordinate space.…